leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 <b>Welcome to my blog!</b>
 ```

 You can see at the start of the file a front matter block with `layout` and `author_profile`.
-This block is an essential part of Jekyll, it allows to defined the global variables for the page or the post.
-We'll see this in more detail in the next section dealing with posts.
+This block is an essential part of Jekyll, it defines the global variables for the page or the post.
+We'll see this more in detail in the next section dealing with posts.

 # Step 4: Posts